quinot/ansible-plugin-lookup_ldap/README.md

   value:
   # List of attributes to be returned
   # Default: None (return all attributes)

   key:
   # Key attribute to be included in returned values
   # Default: None (no key)

+  tls_reqcert:
+  # Peer certificate verification strategy.
+One of 'never', 'hard', 'demand',
+  # 'allow', or 'try'.
+See 'TLS_REQCERT' in the ldap.conf(5) manual page.
+  # Default: None (Use OS configuration file or library defaults.)
 ```

 `value` can be: